jovyan/jupyter-devinstall/README.md

 ## Notes

-Part way through the tool will behave like a wizard, prompting you for input.
+If you have specified the `--silent` (`-s` for short) flag, part way through the tool will behave like a wizard, prompting you for input.

 The tool will ask you if you want to install locally, globally, or not at all:
-locally - pip install each repository
+- locally - pip install each repository
-globally - pip install each repository with the `-g` flag.
+- globally - pip install each repository with the `-g` flag.
 This may require sudo, which may have undesired side effects.
-not at all - doesn't pip install anything
+- not at all - doesn't pip/npm install anything